RealBench: A Repo-Level Code Generation Benchmark Aligned with Real-World Software Development Practices: Experiment Design

 \subsection{Evaluation Design}

 To evaluate the quality of generated repositories, we use two sets of metrics.
-The first set includes test-based metrics (\ie Completion@$k$, Execution@$k$, and Pass@$k$) that evaluate behavioral correctness \cite{cao2024javabench}.
+The first set includes test-based metrics (\ie Completion rate, Execution pass rate, and Test pass rate) that evaluate behavioral correctness \cite{cao2024javabench}.
 However, these metrics only assess functional correctness while ignoring non-functional aspects like performance or security design.
 To address this limitation, we introduce two repository-level metrics (\ie Requirement@$k$ and Architecture@$k$) that evaluate whether the generated code matches the original requirements and design.